MRamazan/Pig-Posture-Recognition-3rd-Place-Solution/README.md

 ## Running the Code

-The dataset should be placed at:
+Set your dataset path:

 ```
 DATA_ROOT  = Path("/root/.cache/kagglehub/competitions/multi-view-pig-posture-recognition/multiview_pig_posture_recognition")
 ```

-This path is set via `DATA_ROOT` in the script.

-For inference, 3 folds pretrained weights are loaded from my Kaggle dataset:
+For inference, run the 4th cell. it will download 3 folds pretrained weights from my Kaggle dataset.
+Then set the inference_only parameter to True in Args, and it will reproduce the submission in the OUT_DIR.

 ```
 OUT_DIR    = Path("/root/.cache/kagglehub/datasets/ramazanturann/pig-posture-prediction-dinov2g-3fold/versions/1")
 ```

-This path is set via `OUT_DIR` when running in inference mode.
-Submission files are also saved to this directory.
-In training notebook, i set `OUT_DIR` to `outputs`.
+Submission files are saved to OUT_DIR directory.
+In training notebook, i set `OUT_DIR = "outputs"` just for convenience.

-**train notebook and inference notebook is same, only difference is inference_only parameter set to True.**
+**train notebook and inference notebook is same, only difference is inference_only parameter set to True and 4th cell should be run.**

 ## Environment

 Google Colab PRO, A100 40GB.
 Train code runs with 38GB VRAM, Inference requires lower VRAM.
+3 folds with 22 epochs each and inference took about 12-14 hours.